-This programme will award grants to Armed Forces Charities or CICs or Armed Forces Units working with Armed Forces Families.
+This programme will award grants to charities and CICs with substantial experience in supporting Armed Forces Families and to Armed Forces Units.

 We will make grants to projects where we can see that the project is addressing a clear need, and where we think the idea will be of practical benefit to Armed Forces Families.
 The focus of the project should be on supporting the family; rather than serving personnel or veterans.